Skip to main content

 BUT, if you're unsure where to start your research, here are three of the biggest players out there: Confluence, Tettra and Guru.
 All three have their pros and cons, but in a nutshell:

 • Confluence is perfect for teams looking to make collaboration effortless.
-Confluence knowledge base features include real-time editing, a single source of truth of organisational information, and its powerful search engine makes it easy for users to find what they're looking for.
+Confluence knowledge base features include real-time editing, a single source of truth of organisational information, and its advanced search engine makes it easy for users to find what they're looking for.
+It even has its own AI assistant, Atlassian Intelligence, to help you get your knowledge base off the ground quicker.

 • Tettra has a great feature that helps nudge internal experts to verify page content.
 This means it's never been easier to ensure content is updated regularly.
 Another helpful feature of Tettra is its page metrics — users can measure the impact of their knowledge base by analysing page views, ratings and feedback.